HastagKc/Django-form/readme.md

 # 2. Manually initialize value, rearranging and manually changing the value of id attribute form view method

-Certainly!
-Below is the Python code with detailed documentation added to explain each part of the `studentReg` function:
+Lets see the below example of Python code with detailed documentation added to explain each part of the `studentReg` function:

 ```python
 from django.shortcuts import render